kerbach2/kerbach2.github.io/_pages/about.md

 ## News

+**June 10, 2026** Talk, "Transitioning developmental paths in modal flavors: an experimental pilot study" given at  [*Experiments in Linguistic Meaning 4*](https://www.elm-conference.net/elm-4-2026/elm-4-program/) at the University of Pennsylvania (online).

+***

-**May 11, 2026** Talk, "Pragmatic enrichment of gestures in second language use" aceepted to the [*2026 Irish Association of Applied Linguistics Annual Meeting*](https://sites.google.com/view/iraal2026/home) at the University of Limerick on 13-14 November 2026.
+**May 11, 2026** Talk, "Pragmatic enrichment of gestures in second language use" accepted to the [*2026 Irish Association of Applied Linguistics Annual Meeting*](https://sites.google.com/view/iraal2026/home) at the University of Limerick on 13-14 November 2026.

 ***